azzajess/OSMC-LEDFX-WLED/README.md

 * In OSMC menu, go to Settings/System/Audio
 * And choose for Audio Output Device ALSA:snd_rpi_hifiberry_dac, Analog
 * You may now test out if audio works.
 I downloaded a plugin called Radio for internet radio
 * However we will need to set this back to ALSA: Loopback(), Loopback PCM in order to test if Reactive LEDs work.
-Its ok, there is no sound yet.
+You should hear clicks when navigating through OSMC.

-*
+* Verifying it works!
+* From osmc home via ssh `cd Music`.
+This is the folder for music we will be recording a sample in order to listen and verfy audio is being captured.
+* In OSMC via monitor play some music via the Loopback pcm audio device (This should be set already)
+* `arecord -D hw:0,0 -d 30 -f S16_LE test.wav`
+* After it is done, in OSMC navigate to music and back out of cuurent music folder (backspace) and open the file you created and listen to see if that is what you were playing when recording.

 3. Installing Python 3.6
 * Ok so Python 3.5 comes pre-installed with OSMC, But LEDfx requires Python 3.6+, So we have to install Python 3.6.